 Some people like to add new data as new columns.
 We don't like those people.
 Ok, we do like these people... but AppSheet doesn't know how to interpret the data in that format.
 Please keep your table formatted in a vertical way; your new data should be entered as a new row.

 Bottom line: make sure Appsheet reads a single table as your main source of information and avoid displaying unstructured data, multi-format columns, or data outside of a table.
 We have great examples of apps and corresponding tables in the AppSheet Template Gallery.
 We encourage you to browse and copy the apps that best fit your scenarios.

 Want to learn more?
-We regularly update our support pages with questions from the Google+ AppSheet User Community.
-Visit out Support page to learn more about AppSheet and to make your business data become truly mobile.
+We have a robust community of app bui Visit out Support page to learn more about AppSheet and to make your business data become truly mobile.

 Stay tuned to Features, Tips & Webinars for more new features and tips of making powerful apps.Post Comment

 Santiago is the VP of Product at AppSheet.
 He is a relentless customer advocate.
 He loves building partnerships and driving customer adoption.
 Prior to AppSheet, Santiago worked at Microsoft, got an MBA from CMU and worked in international trade development in New York and Bogota, Colombia.